ophelia, corrected

 But I do think people have been fair to Taylor Swift.
 When The Tortured Poets Department came out, no one claimed there was something fundamentally wrong with Taylor — just that it wasn’t her best.
 That’s what I said, too.
 She was still coasting on the wave of Midnights for me, and it didn’t really matter that this one didn’t connect.
 But very rarely do I come across an artist’s new work and start questioning things this deeply.
 Maybe this Substacker is right: “It’s Not A ‘Bad’ Album, You’ve Just Forgotten Who Taylor Swift Really Is.”

 Artists evolve.
 Adele released Hello in her late twenties, reflecting on regret and growing up.
 Beyoncé’s Lemonade honored her father and reimagined her marriage through myth.
 Even Justin Bieber, in Lonely, looked back on childhood fame with an adult’s clarity.
 We all loved them for their evolution.
-At thirty-six, Swift writes this lazily researched song.

 Enable 3rd party cookies or use another browser